LAST UPDATED: 9th January 2023 by The Editorial Team

-Summary: Learn how to construct a French drain.
+Summary: Step by step guide and video showing how to construct a French drain.

 A French drain is a simple and efficient form of drainage that requires no pipe work.
 Water collects in a trench filled with gravel or stone, preventing ground surface water from penetrating foundations.
 The French drain will carry water away from the wall or property to a soak away.
 French drains are also often used to drain water away from retaining walls or from the outlet of a septic tank.
 Though easy to construct you may need a surveyor if you don’t think you can get the gradient right.
 You may require planning permission for the drain but if not, the drain must still comply with building regulations.